tenancy/docs/docs/hyn/5.x/migrations.md

 # Reconstructing tenant databases

 As long as your system database is intact, there's a way to recreate all tenant databases.
-You can use the `tenancy:recreate` to recreate all tenant databases that do not exist and will run the migrations and seeds according to your configuration as necessary.
+You can use the `tenancy:recreate` artisan command to recreate all tenant databases that do not exist.
+The command will run the migrations and seeds according to your configuration in `tenancy.php`.

-Though the structure of all of your tenant databases will be recreated, the data in it won't.
+> Though the structure of all of your tenant databases will be recreated, the data in it won't.